castlebbs/gradio-mcp-hackathon/README.md

 - Professional coffee roasting station with custom setup
 - Gaming chair with LED accents and streaming equipment
 - Retro-futuristic desk lamp with adjustable lighting

+### Godot Game Client
+The Godot game provides an immersive 3D environment where:
+1. **Player Input**: Enter your biography through the in-game UI
+2. **MCP Communication**: Game connects to the Gradio MCP server via mcptools
+3. **Real-time Generation**: 3D assets are generated and sent back to the game
+4. **Environment Building**: Assets are automatically placed in the 3D scene
+5. **Interactive Exploration**: Walk around and explore your personalized environment

 ## 📁 Project Structure